 - Greek runners took the flame from Olympia to Athens’ airport.

 - The flame was transferred to a miner’s lamp, to be flown by Qantas plane to Darwin, Australia.

 - A Royal Australian Air Force jet bomber flew it to Cairns, Queensland.

-- The flame was relayed by runners down the east coast of Australia to Melbourne.
+- Runners relaid the flame down the east coast of Australia to Melbourne.

 When the Olympic Flame was being carried to Sydney, Australian students from the University of Sydney, organised to carry a fake Olympic Flame which fooled the mayor of Sydney.
 This incident became known as “1956 Olympic Flame Hoax” and was planned to protest against the Olympic Flame.
-One reason for this protest was that the torch relay was invented by the Nazis for the 1936 Summer Olympics in Berlin, Germany.
+One reason for this protest was that the Nazis invented the torch relay for the 1936 Summer Olympics in Berlin, Germany.

 The fake torch was made of a wooden chair leg painted silver, on top of which was a plum pudding can.
 A pair of underpants was put inside the can, soaked in kerosene and set on fire.
 When the fake torch-bearer returned to university for an exam, he was given a standing ovation by fellow students.

 Despite and probably because of, the international tensions, boycotts and controversies, the Melbourne Games introduced a tradition for the closing ceremony.
 Instead of marching as teams, behind their national flags, the athletes were allowed to mingle with one another as they paraded into the arena for the last ceremony.
 A new Olympic tradition that has been followed ever since.